 GEORGES BATAILLE (1897-1962) was a French writer whose multifaceted work is linked to the domains of literature, anthropology, philosophy, economy, sociology and history of art.
 Louis XXX presents a selection of Bataille’s previously untranslated writings.

 THOR GARCIA was born in Long Beach, California, and has lived in Prague since the mid-1990s.
-His other books include the collection of short stories Tund (Prague: Litteraria Pragensia Books, 2011) and Only Fools Die of Heartbreak (Equus, 2013).
-His novel News Clown was a finalist in the Amazon.com Breakthrough Novel Award.
+His books include the collection of short stories Tund (Prague: Litteraria Pragensia Books, 2011) and Only Fools Die of Heartbreak (Equus, 2013).
+His novel News Clown (Equus, 2012) was a finalist in the Amazon.com Breakthrough Novel Award.

 STUART KENDALL‘s books include Georges Bataille (Reaktion Books, 2007), The Ends of Art and Design (Infrathin, 2011), and eight book-length translations, including books by Bataille, Maurice Blanchot, Paul Éluard, Jean Baudrillard, Guy Debord, and René Char.
 In 2012, Contra Mundum published his Gilgamesh.

-RICHARD MAKIN is the author of Dwelling (2011; Reality Street) & Work (2009; Great Works).
+RICHARD MAKIN is the author of Dwelling (2011; Reality Street) & Work in Process (2006; Great Works).
 Mourning (2015) represents the third part of this trilogy.
 His most recent book, Work, appeared with Equus in 2022.
 He lives in St Leonards on the south coast of England.

 KEN NASH is the founder of the Alchemy reading & performance series in Prague.
 His short fiction has appeared in The Prague Revue, Bordercrossing-Berlin and X-24.
 His story collections include The Brain Harvest (Equus, 2012) and Life Raft (Equus, 2019).